-It should be stressed that the above extended Dijkstra algorithm should be used at each node to construct its SPT.
-Otherwise, a routing loop may occur during a restoration process (a flaw in the original Narvaez et al. protocol).
-For example, in Fig. 7a, there are two shortest paths between nodes u and t.
+It should be stressed that the above extended Dijkstra's algorithm should be used at each node to construct its SPT.
+Otherwise, routing loop may occur during a restoration process (a flaw in the original Narvaez' protocol).
+For example, in Figure 7 (a), there are two shortest paths between nodes u and t.
 However, only one path is used in node u's shortest path tree (SPT).
 If there is no consistent rule for each node to select a shortest path, node u may select the path u - v - t.
-Similarly, there are three shortest paths between nodes s and t and node s may select the path s - u - m - t.
-After link (u, v) fails, a restoration path u - ts - n - v is constructed at u to bypass the faulty link.
+Similarly, there are three shortest path between nodes s and t, and node s may select the path s - u - m - t.
+After link (u, v) fails, a restoration path u - s - n - v is constructed at u to bypass the faulty link.
 Node u changes its next hop for v to the next node in the restoration path, which is node s.
 On the other hand, since the SPT rooted at node s does not use link (u, v) in its shortest path to t, its next hop for t remains the same, which is u.
-When a routing packet sent to t reaches node u, it will be circulated between nodes u and s and can never reach its destination.
-Using the extended Dijkstra algorithm, the following property is ensured: If u - v - t is a path in the SPT rooted at node u, then the same subpath v - t appears in the SPT rooted at node v.
-In this case, node s should have selected path s - u - v - t, as shown in Fig. 7d (since u has a larger id than n and v has a larger id than m).
+When a routing packet sent to t reaches node u, it will be circulated between nodes u and s, and can never reach its destination.
+Using the extended Dijkstra's algorithm, the following property is ensured: If u - v - t is a path in the SPT rooted at node u, then the same subpath v - t appears in the SPT rooted at node v.
+In this case, node s should have selected path s - u - v - t as shown in Figure 7 (d) (since u has a larger id than n and v has a larger id than m).

-Like any link-state-based protocols (including the Narvaez et al. protocol), the extended routing protocol may generate short-term loops because of the delay in link-state propagation along the restoration path.
-Referring to Fig. 1, consider a shortest path from s to t (not shown in the figure) that goes through link (u, v).
+Like any link-state-based protocols (including the Narvaez' protocol), the extended routing protocol may generate short-term loops because of the delay in link-state propagation along the restoration path.
+Refer to Figure 1, consider a shortest path from s to t (not shown in the figure) that goes through link (u, v).
 Suppose the routing packet reaches node w before the restoration process starts.
 If the restoration path that includes node w is constructed when the packet reaches node u, clearly node w will be visited again since it is along the restoration path for (u, v).
 However, short-term is temporary and will not cause serious problems.

-4 EXAMPLE
+4 Example

 In this section, we illustrate the proposed scheme using an example.
-Fig. 8 shows a sample network with eight nodes.
-Table 1 shows routing tables for all nodes in Fig. 8, where "Dest." stands for destination and "NH(id)" represents the next hop information in the routing table associated with node id.
+Figure 8 shows a sample network with eight nodes.
+Table 1 shows routing tables for all nodes in Figure 8, where 'Dest.' stands for destination and 'NH(id)' represents the next hop information in the routing table associated with node id.
 Distance information is not included in Table 1.

-Suppose link (u, v) fails, we can easily determine the corresponding shortest restoration path as u - x - y - v, that is, $w_0 = u$, $w_1 = x$, $w_2 = y$, and $w_3 = v$.
-Fig. 9 shows the SPT (before link (u, v) fails) rooted at each w_i for i = 0, 1, 2, 2and 3.
-Note that, in Fig. 9a, there are two shortest paths from u to y: u - x - y and u - v - y.
-Path u - x - y is selected because x has a larger id than v.
-D_i and D'i can be easily derived from the corresponding SPT:
+Suppose link (u, v) fails, we can easily determine the corresponding shortest restoration path as u - x - y - v; that is, $w_0 = u$ , $w_1 = x$ , $w_2 = y$ , and $w_3 = v$ .
+Figure 9 shows the SPT (before link (u, v) fails) rooted at each $w_i$ for i = 0, 1, 2, and 3.
+Note that in Figure 9 (a), there are two shortest paths from u to y: u - x - y and u - v - y.
+Path u - x - y is selected because x has a larger id than v. $D_i$ and $D'i$ can be easily derived from the corresponding SPT: